-As noted before, gender and credential can play into this: Female patients may feel more comfortable receiving primary care from a Nurse Midwife—even for non-reproductive health issues.
+As noted before, gender and credentials can play into this.
+Female patients may feel more comfortable receiving primary care from a Nurse Midwife—even for non-reproductive health issues.
 Evidence suggests that NPs spend more time on average with each patient, listening and speaking.

 Communication skills extend beyond the bedside.
 Along with annual physicals and recording encounters, part of the responsibility of anyone in a primary care role today is providing context to patients on the uses and limitations of Google and the Internet generally as a health information resource.

 As much as we talk about using data to inform decisions, most patients will still have a biased perception of both their experience and their care outcomes.
 What patients want may not be precisely what the data leads them to.

-The better the relationship between provider and patient, the better the chances that patient will be able to balance the impulse to seek medical advice online with the professional insight of his or her primary care professional.
+The better the relationship between provider and patient, the better the chances that patients will be able to balance the impulse to seek medical advice online with the professional insight of his or her primary care professional.